How to manage anxiety: six causes and solutions

 What causes anxiety?

-Understanding what causes anxiety can be the first step in controlling the impact it has on your life.
+Understanding what causes anxiety within you can a useful first step in controlling the impact it has on your life.

 ALCOHOL AND THE REWARD SYSTEM